-A TRUE LIFE ADVENTURE
+A TRUE ADVENTURE STORY

 When I was just three years old, I climbed out of a ground-floor bedroom window at my grandmother’s house in the seaside town of West Kirby.